acemod/ACE3/docs/_posts/2017-12-20-cba-settings.md

 ## Players

 All of your old (client settable) settings should transfer automatically.

 The biggest change is how to access the settings now; from the escape menu hit `OPTIONS` and then `ADDON OPTIONS`.

 ## Mission Makers

 Old mission should still be fully compatible with ACE3 v3.12.0.

-However the old methods of changing settings (Setting Modules and `class ace_settings` in description.ext) are considered deprecated (old modules will still function, but new ones are no longer placeable).
+However the old methods of changing settings (Setting Modules and `class ace_settings` in `description.ext`) are considered deprecated (old modules will still function, but new ones are no longer placeable).

-We recommend switching to changing settings via the CBA 3DEN interface and deleting any old ACE Setting modules.
-From 3DEN click on the `SETTINGS` -> `ADDON OPTIONS`.
+All settings are also subject to backwards incompatible changes with future ACE3 versions.
+We recommend switching to changing settings via the CBA Eden Editor interface and deleting any old ACE Setting modules.
+From Eden Editor click on the `SETTINGS` -> `ADDON OPTIONS`.

 ## Server Admins